nikhilaravi/serverless-graphql/README.md

 ## TODO

+* [ ] Add more notes on the AWS configuration and setting up of credentials and the cli
-* [ ] update the 'create-api' script to update the gateway endpoint if it has already been created
+* [ ] Update the 'create-api' script to update the gateway endpoint if it has already been created
-* [ ] add a script to Enable Cors from the command line
+* [ ] Add a script to Enable CORS from the command line